Buyer Guide

 05

-Energy, neighborhood, and long-horizon items
+Energy, neighborhood, and what's coming next door

 Why this matters